 “Don’t be silly.”

 “But it’s true!”
-Elizabeth tried to hold her tears back, but finally gave in.
+Elizabeth tried to hold her tears back but finally gave in.
 “You may as well know the worst.
 Everywhere I go, Dean, I am accused of witchcraft.
 That’s why I didn’t want to back to Kent.
 I am a convicted witch there.
 Oh, Dean, I was innocent then, too.
 It didn’t matter.
 I thought I was doing something good, learning my psalms.
 But I somehow learned to read them on my own and they all said it was by the power of the Devil because I could read other things, too.
-And I told Mistress Langley that the sheriff had the pox, which anyone could tell by the way he scratched himself, only she said I cursed him and he got it.
-And someone else said that I crossed my eyes at their cow and it stopped milking.
+And I told Mistress Langley that the sheriff had the pox, which anyone could tell by the way he scratched himself, only she said I had cursed him, and he got it.
+And someone else said that I crossed my eyes at their cow, and it stopped milking.
 I don’t even remember seeing the silly cow!
 But that’s why I went with Roger.
 He got me from the gaol the night before I was to be hanged.
 And then there was Downleigh and now this.
 Dean, I must be a witch or something horrible to have this happen.
 Oh, you must hate me.”

 “But it is me.
 It must be.
 And now you know my shame.”

 “Shame, my ass.
 You’re not a witch and neither am I. We’re just damned unlucky and manage to get on the bad sides of the wrong people.
 That’s all this witchcraft nonsense is.
 It’s just politics.
 It was the same way with the Salem witch hunts.
 There’s a play about it called ‘The Crucible.’
 We did it in high school.
 You get on someone’s bad side, and they call you a witch, and bang, you’re in jail.”

 “But Master Blount can buy a lot of witnesses, and after today…”